How Older Dogs' Sleep Habits Change

 Once any health-related causes of sleep problems are treated, you can make simple changes at home to ensure your old dog gets the best night’s sleep possible.

 Make Sure Your Dog Gets Enough Exercise – When your dog was young and rambunctious, she probably needed little encouragement from you to get her daily exercise.
-But as your dog ages, she needs you to continue encouraging her activity even when she isn’t leaping toward the door when you pick up her leash.
+But as your dog ages, she needs you to continue encouraging her activity even when she isn’t leaping toward the door when you pick up her leash or harness.
 Regular exercise during the daytime helps manage her weight, engages her mind, and helps wear her out physically so she gets more restful stretches of sleep.

 Create a Comfortable Bed or Den – If your dog is experiencing age-related anxiety, she might benefit from sleeping in the same room as you.
 A cozy dog crate can be a safe sanctuary for any dog, and can be especially comforting for older dogs feeling disoriented by once-familiar surroundings.
 If you don’t want your dog in bed with you, place a warm dog bed and blanket next to your own bed to create a peaceful, calming spot for your anxious older canine.
 For arthritic dogs, look for dog beds specially designed to support aching joints.